-Keywords: Carotid intima media thickness, ultrasound, anthropometric index, cardiovascular disease begins in childhood and remains asymptomatic for decades before manifestation to clinical events at a later age.
+Carotid intima media thickness, ultrasound, anthropometric index, cardiovascular disease Introduction

+Atherosclerosis is a leading cause of ischemic cardiovascular diseases (CVD).
+It is a process that begins in childhood and remains asymptomatic for decades before manifestation to clinical events at a later age.
 Epidemiological evidence suggests that abdominal obesity accelerates atherosclerotic progression.
-Yet, current evidence on the topic is still limited and inconsistent.^{1,2} Obesity is an established risk factor for clinical CVD.
-Several studies suggest that anthropometric measures of abdominal adiposity, such as waist circumference (WC) and waist-hip ratio (WHR), are better predictors of cardiovascular risk than body mass index (BMI), the primary marker of general adiposity.35-37
+Yet, current evidence on the topic is still limited and inconsistent [1][2].
+Obesity is an established risk factor for clinical CVD.
+Several studies suggest that anthropometric measures of abdominal adiposity, such as waist circumference (WC) and waist-hip ratio (WHR), are better predictors of cardiovascular risk than body mass index (BMI), the primary marker of general adiposity [3][4][5].